-Why read this? : You need creative thinking to come up an idea and design for a T-shirt.
+Why read this? : You need creative thinking to come up with an idea for a T-shirt design.
 We share how we used different creative approaches in our T-shirt designs.
-Learn the role colour, typography and composition plays in T-shirt design.
-Read this to see how to apply design theories to real-life design challenges.
+Learn the role colour, typography and composition play in T-shirt design.
+Read this for examples of design theories applied to real-life design challenges.

 We aim to make each new design better than the one before.
 In our article from the week after launch, we shared a key T-shirt learning was our need for smarter designs.
 Here’s some of what we’ve been thinking about to do that.